reflexjs/gatsby-starter-base/README.md

+# Starting a new Reflexjs project?
+Consider the new Gatsby starters: [gatsby-starter](https://github.com/reflexjs/gatsby-starter) and [gatsby-starter-typescript](https://github.com/reflexjs/gatsby-starter-typescript)

 # reflexjs/gatsby-starter-base

 This is the base starter for kicking off your Gatsby project with Reflex.
 It ships with `MDX` pages and blocks, a blog, navigation menus and `Reflex UI` for theming components.